-There are two undergraduate bulletin boards.
-One is the glass-encased board in the hallway to the left of Grusin Hall, and the other is outside room C199.
-Information concerning scholarships, convocations and important dates will be posted on these boards.
+The undergraduate bulletin board is located next to room C199.
+Information concerning scholarships and important dates will be posted on this board.
 Important reminders and announcements will also be distributed to students via the undergraduate music student listserve (firstname.lastname@example.org).

 University email addresses are the official method of communicating with students.
 All students are provided with free access to the web and an e-mail account in conjunction with MyCUInfo.
-Students must obtain their logon or initial password from the Office of Information Technology (OIT).
 Each student is responsible for activating their e-mail account and checking it regularly.
 Many important communications regarding degrees will be emailed to students and deadlines will appear on MyCUInfo.
-For further information, contact OIT at http://oit.colorado.edu.
+For information, contact http://oit.colorado.edu.

 Students can contact faculty via voice messages, email, or by leaving messages in Faculty Mail Boxes located in the Music Office.
-For reference, go online to: /music/faculty.
+For reference, go online to: http://music.colorado.edu/faculty/.

 Internships and the Entrepreneurship Center for Music